timdgn/LLM_webapp/README.md

     docker run -d -p 8501:8501 llm_webapp
     ```

-   This command maps port `8501` on your local machine to port `8501` in the Docker container and runs the application in the background.
+For both methods, once the application is running:

-3. Open your browser and go to `http://localhost:8501` to use the app.
+- Open your browser and go to `http://localhost:8501` to use the app.

 ## Features